Mehrnaz-Charkhchi/Ensembl/README.md

 - Connect to a Mysql app using Flask.
 - Search in Mysql and retrieve data.
-- Rest API is provided
+- Rest API and Swagger interface is provided